+Microbial quality is the measurement of bacterial colonies of fecal coliform or total coliform.
+TWSA water purveyors analyze raw water samples for microbial quality prior to the first point of disinfection.
 Maximum total coliform is the highest number of colony-forming units per 100 mL (CFU) or most probable number of colony-forming units per 100 mL (MPN) counted from a single raw water sample during a reporting month or year.
 The mean total coliform count is the average number of colonies counted from individual samples during the reporting month or year.
+This report includes measurements of total coliform for six members: Glenbrook, ZWUD, KGID, Edgewood, LPA, and NTPUD for the reporting year of July 1, 2023, through June 30, 2024.
+Total coliform is reported for IVGID from July 1, 2023, through October 31, 2023; for the remainder of the reporting year, fecal coliform was used for microbial quality reporting.
+IVGID fecal coliform results are available in the individual chapter for IVGID in this report.
+See Agency Annual Data page 1.

-During the 2022-2023 reporting year, the maximum total coliform readings for the purveyors were between 9.9 CFU/100 mL and >1600 MPN/100 mL (Table 5.4).
-The purveyors' annual mean total coliform results were between 0.63 CFU/100 mL and 8.59 CFU/100 mL (Table 5.4).
+During the reporting year, the maximum total coliform readings for the purveyors were between 13.4 CFU/100 mL and >1600 MPN/100 mL (Table 5.4, Figure 1.8).
+The purveyors' annual mean total coliform results were between 1.07 CFU/100 mL and 30.69 CFU/100 mL (Table 5.4, Figure 1.9).